MAZDA CX-30 NOW AVAILABLE TO ORDER

 updates for 2020 MAZDA MX-5 MIATA

 A suite of updates across the range has been announced for the 2020 Mazda MX-5 Miata.
 The entry-level MX-5 Sport adds more i-Activsense safety features as standard, including Rear Cross-Traffic Support, Smart City Brake Support, and Lane Departure Warning System.
-Apple CarPlay® (for intergration with your iPhone) and Android Auto™ are now offered on the MX-5 Club, while Sport-tuned suspension components are standard on the MX-5 Grand Touring.
+Apple CarPlay® (for integration with your iPhone) and Android Auto™ are now standard on the MX-5 Club and GT Trims, while Sport-tuned suspension components are standard on the MX-5 Grand Touring.
 Polymetal Gray (pictured above), Red Nappa Leather, and a Gray cloth soft-top are newly available color options.
 Apple Carplay is a trademark of Apple Inc. Android Auto is a trademark of Google LLC.

 IMSA prototype drivers confirmed

 Mazda is running a familiar lineup of drivers in this year’s IMSA WeatherTech SportsCar Championship.
 Harry Tincknell and Jonathan Bomarito (above) are pairing up in the No. 55 Mazda RT24-P. They are being joined in the Michelin Endurance Cup by Ryan Hunter-Reay.
 The No. 77 car sees Oliver Jarvis and Tristan Nunez team up, with Oliver Pla joining the pair for the longer races.

 Things got off to a flying start for the team at the season opener, the legendary Rolex 24 at Daytona on January 26.
 With Oliver Jarvis putting the No. 77 car on pole, anticipation for podium success was high and the team delivered in style when after 833 laps, the car finished the race in second place.